pilcrowonpaper/atproto-oauth-example/README.md

 A demo for AT Protocol (BlueSky) using Astro.
 This demo does not use the AT Protocol SDK.
 It also doesn't use any Node-specific APIs and should run in other runtimes (including Cloudflare Workers).

+Not tested, but it should work PDS and authorization servers not hosted by BlueSky.

 ## Initialize locally

 Install dependencies and start the server at port 4321.
 If you'd like to use a different port, change all occurrences of port 4321 in the codebase.